 Lin-Manuel Miranda’s kids were the first ones to notice how catchy the tune for “Bruno” was.
 They overheard him working on it and were always singing it around the house.
 Miranda had to tell them they weren’t allowed to sing it at school until after the movie was released.
 Now, everyone is singing it!

-Try it for yourself!
-You’ll need a friend to play with, or you can record yourself and play along with the recording.
+You’ll need a friend to play with, or you can record yourself and play along with your recording.
 It’ll help if you have a copy of the “We Don’t Talk About Bruno” sheet music to look at, which can be purchased here.
 The first player starts playing the song alone.
 Then, when the first player reaches measure 11, which is the second time the lyrics say, “We don’t talk about Bruno,” the second player joins in, playing from the beginning.
 At first the refrain, “We don’t talk about Bruno” will be the same, but then the solos start and you’ll have two different parts that sound good together.
-It’ll be tricky to put the parts together, so make sure you’re really comfortable playing the whole song by yourself first.
+It might be tricky to put the parts together, so make sure you’re really comfortable playing the whole song by yourself first.

 Have fun not talking about Bruno.
-We know you won’t be able to keep yourself from singing about him.
+We know you won’t be able to stop yourself from singing about him.